-Cork which fits tightly inside the bottle neck
+Cork which fits tightly inside the neck of the bottle

 Vinegar or lemon juice

-Use the tape to attach the 3 straws to the side of the bottle so it stands up, upside down.
+Use the tape to attach three straws to the side of the bottle, so it stands up upside down.

-Pour abour 2 cm of vinegar into the bottle.
+Pour about 2 cm of vinegar into the bottle.

-Wrap the baking soda up in the kitchen roll to make a little parcel.
+Wrap the baking soda in the kitchen roll to make a little parcel.

-Choose a launch site outside.
-It needs to be on a hard surface.
+Choose a launch area outside.
+It needs to be a hard surface.

 When you’re ready to launch, drop the baking soda parcel into the bottle, quickly add the cork, put the rocket down and stand back!

-Warning – make sure you have a clear empty space and keep observer well back from the launch site as the rocket shoots up very quickly.
+Warning – make sure you have a clear, empty space and keep observers well back from the launch site as the rocket shoots up very quickly.

 Baking Soda Rocket Top Tips

-The cork needs to be a tight fit, so the gas cannot escape.
+The cork needs to be tight, so the gas cannot escape.

-Baking soda and vinegar react to neutralise each other which releases carbon dioxide.
+Baking soda and vinegar react to neutralise each other, which releases carbon dioxide gas.

 For every action there is an equal and opposite reaction.